MiguelQuinones/MERN-Todo-List/README.md

 # TODO

-Add way to have table switch between light and dark themes
+Add way to have navbar switch between light and dark themes

 More...